-Thus far, PHNs have completed four Needs Assessments (NAs) - (1) the Baseline Needs Assessment (BNA), completed in March 2016 and (2) an update to the BNA was completed in November 2016, (3) NA Update in November 2017 and more recently (4) the 2018/19 Adelaide PHN Needs Assessment Report.
-The latter comprises all sections of General Population Health, the Mental Health and Suicide Prevention and Alcohol and Other Drugs (AOD) plus an additional (new) section for Indigenous Health.
-It should be noted that the Needs Assessment report was for a three-year period and covers 1 July 2019 to 30 June 2022.
-All data and priorities are reviewed annually and updated as needed.
+Thus far, PHNs have completed three Needs Assessments (NAs) - the Baseline Needs Assessment (BNA), completed in March 2016 and an update to the BNA was completed in November 2016 and NA Update in November 2017.
+All NAs encompassed either combined or separate reports into General Population Health, the Mental Health and Suicide Prevention and Alcohol and Other Drugs (AOD) sections.

+This template is called the 2018/19 Adelaide PHN Needs Assessment Report.
+It comprises all sections of General Population Health, the Mental Health and Suicide Prevention and Alcohol and Other Drugs (AOD) plus an additional (new) section for Indigenous Health.
+In previous NAs, the Indigenous Health section was included within the General Population Health section.
+It should be noted that this Needs Assessment report will be for a three year period and cover 1 July 2019 to 30 June 2022.
+Having said that, it will be reviewed and updated as needed during this period.